ellaisys/aws-cognito/README.md

 ```

 5. You don't need to turn off Cognito to send you emails.
-We rather propose the use of AWS Cognito or AWS SMS mailers, such that use credentials are always secure.
+We rather propose the use of AWS Cognito or AWS SMS mailers, such that user credentials are always secure.

 6. In case you want to suppress the mails to be sent to the new users, you can configure the parameter given below to skip welcome mails to new user registration.
 Default configuration shall send the welcome email.